-Pakistan, including a test conducted in 1990 for Pakistan of its first nuclear bomb.
-DCI Porter Goss testified in February 2005 that the Bush Administration continued to explore opportunities to learn about Khan's nuclear trade, adding that "getting to the end of that trail is extremely important for us.
-It is a serious proliferation question."
-In his memoir of 2007, George Tenet wrote that Khan's broad international network included China, North Korea, and-vaguely-"the Muslim world."
-Finally, on January 12, 2009, the State Department imposed sanctions on 13 people and three companies for involvement in A.Q.
+to learn about Khan's nuclear trade, adding that "getting to the end of that trail is extremely important for us.
+It is a serious proliferation question."12 In his memoir of 2007, George Tenet wrote that Khan's broad international network included China, North Korea, and-vaguely-"the Muslim world."13 Finally, on January 12, 2009, the State Department imposed sanctions on 13 people and three companies for involvement in A.Q.
 Khan's network that proliferated nuclear technology to Iran, Libya, and North Korea.
 But the State Department did not name China among a number of countries that cooperated to investigate and shut down that proliferation network.